Color Analysis Quiz: Find Your Color Season

 What are the 12 color seasons?

 The 12 seasons are: Light Spring, Warm Spring, Bright Spring, Light Summer, Cool Summer, Soft Summer, Soft Autumn, Warm Autumn, Deep Autumn, Deep Winter, Cool Winter, and Bright Winter.
-Each has a unique palette based on the combination of undertone (warm/cool), value (light/deep), and chroma (bright/soft).
+Each one has a distinct palette based on three factors: undertone (warm or cool), value (light or deep), and chroma (bright or muted).
+So two people can both be "Summer" but have very different best colors depending on their sub-season.

 Is color analysis the same as skin tone matching?